✓ Updated May 2026

 Airport Transfer Shuttle

 Upon arrival at El Calafate International Airport (FTE), shared shuttle vans are the most common and convenient way to reach your accommodation in town.
-They operate on a fixed schedule or depart shortly after flights land.
+They operate on demand and will drop you off directly at your hotel or hostel.

 Rental Car